-Dog owners everywhere are taking advantage of a titling organization called Do More with Your Dog (http://domorewithyourdog.com/) to get new ideas for trick training and to get recognition for teaching their dogs new and fun tricks.
-Dog and owner teams can earn trick dog titles and get certificates for their achievements.
+Dog s everywhere are taking advantage of a titling organization called Do More with Your Dog (https://domorewithyourdog.com/) to get new ideas for trick training and to get recognition for teaching their dogs new and fun tricks.
+Dog and teams can earn trick dog titles and get certificates for their achievements.

 Why should you train your dog to do tricks?

-Trick training has many advantages for dogs and their owners:
+Trick training has many advantages for dogs and their s:

-- Trick training is a great way for a dog and owner to have fun together, which strengthens the dog/owner bond.
+Trick training is a great way for a dog and to have fun together, which strengthens the dog/ bond.

-- Learning tricks can help a dog “learn to learn” and the owner “learn to teach” so that future training for sports or just life skills may be easier.
+Learning tricks can help a dog “learn to learn” and the “learn to teach” so that future training for sports or just life skills may be easier.

 How do you get started?